 The Swiss Financial Markets Infrastructure Act (FMIA) extends the regulatory supervision of financial markets by introducing requirements for organized trading facilities.
 Defining an additional trading facility with transparent rules besides stock exchanges and multilateral trading facilities aims to improve market transparency while providing an alternative to regulated trading venues.
 Organized trading facilities can be set up as multilateral or bilateral (on own account) trading facilities and may have some discretion when executing clients’ orders.

-As of January 1, 2018, Credit Suisse (Switzerland) Ltd. and as of September 1, 2018, Credit Suisse AG each operate an Internal Market Making facility (“IMM”) as bilateral organized trading facilities according to FMIA.
+As of September 1, 2018, Credit Suisse AG operates an Internal Market Making facility (“IMM”) as bilateral organized trading facilities according to FMIA.
 Trading on IMM is subject to the Rulebooks (linked on this page).

 Key aspects of IMM include the following: